-The SENCo ensures that staff are informed of local and national developments in relation to SEN and inclusion.
-Training needs are identified and, where appropriate, outside agencies are used to deliver the training.
-Newly qualified teachers are offered support and in-school training.
+The Senior Leadership Team reviews the training needs of staff through performance management and pupil progress to plan appropriate CPD in relation to SEND.
+The SENCo ensures staff are informed of local and national developments in relation to SEN and Inclusion.
+Where appropriate, specialists are used to deliver the training.
+Newly qualified teachers are offered support and in school training by the SENCo.
+There is also support for staff within our School Trust (WEST).
+See Annual SEN Information Report for details.